AI Automation · Scaling

 Enrichment and Suppression

-Waterfall enrichment and automated suppression are the two non-negotiable scale requirements
+Waterfall enrichment and automated suppression: the 2 non-negotiable scale requirements

-At scale, single-provider enrichment produces unacceptable match gaps.
-A missed email means a triggered contact never enters the sequence, which silently erodes the value of your signal investment.
-Use waterfall enrichment across multiple providers so that a no-match from provider one falls through to provider two before the record is flagged as unenrichable.
+Single-provider enrichment produces unacceptable match gaps at scale.
+A missed email means a triggered contact never enters the sequence, silently eroding your signal investment.
+Use waterfall enrichment so a no-match from provider one falls through to provider two before the record is flagged unenrichable.

-Suppression must run automatically before every sequence enrollment, not as a periodic batch.
-Configure your workflow connector to query your CRM for three conditions on each triggered contact: active customer, open opportunity in the last 90 days, or contacted by another sequence in the last 30 days.
-Any match routes the contact to a hold queue rather than suppressing it permanently.
+Suppression must run before every enrollment, not as a periodic batch.
+Query your CRM for three conditions on each triggered contact: active customer, open opportunity in the last 90 days, or contacted by another sequence in the last 30 days.
+Any match routes to a hold queue.

 💡

-A contact suppressed because they are in an active opportunity today may be a valid outbound target in 60 days if the opportunity closes.
-Route suppressed contacts to a dated hold queue rather than discarding them.
-Review the queue monthly and re-enroll contacts whose suppression reason has expired.
-This recovers pipeline from signal investment that would otherwise be permanently lost.
+A contact in an active opportunity today may be a valid target in 60 days.
+Route suppressed contacts to a dated hold queue and review monthly to re-enroll anyone whose suppression reason has expired.

 Volume Governance

-Set a daily enrollment ceiling for each signal type in your workflow connector.
-A job change signal typically fires on a predictable volume of contacts per day based on the size of your tracked contact list.
-An intent signal can spike unpredictably if your tracked keyword list is too broad.
+Set a daily enrollment ceiling for each signal type in your routing connector.
+Intent signals can spike unpredictably if your tracked keyword list is too broad.
 Caps prevent any one source from consuming your full daily send budget.

-A practical starting model: allocate 40% of your daily send capacity to your highest-performing signal type, 30% to the second, and split the remaining 30% across lower-volume sources.
-Review the allocation monthly based on reply rate data per signal type.
-Reallocate capacity toward signal types producing the highest meeting-to-send ratio.
+A practical starting model: allocate 40% of daily send capacity to your highest-performing signal, 30% to the second, and split the remaining 30% across lower-volume sources.
+Review monthly and reallocate toward the signal type with the highest meeting-to-send ratio.

 Signal typeTypical volume behaviorCap priority